Endianness: Numbers

 In big-endian and little-endian, the end is the extremity where the big or little significance is written in the location indexed by the lowest memory address.

 Text

-When character (text) strings are to be compared with one another, e.g. in order to support some mechanism like sorting, this is very frequently done lexicographically where a single positional element (character) also has a positional value.
-Lexicographical comparison means almost everywhere: first character ranks highest – as in the telephone book.
-Almost all machines which can do this using a single instruction are big-endian or at least mixed-endian.
+When character (text) strings are to be compared with one another, e.g., in order to support some mechanism like sorting, this is very frequently done lexicographically where a single positional element (character) also has a positional value.
+Lexicographical comparison means almost everywhere: first character ranks highest, as in the telephone book.
+Almost all machines that can do this using a single instruction are big-endian or at least mixed-endian.

 Integer numbers written as text are always represented most significant digit first in memory, which is similar to big-endian, independently of text direction.

 Byte addressing

-When memory bytes are printed sequentially from left to right (e.g. in a hex dump), little-endian representation of integers has the significance increasing from right to left.
-In other words, it appears backwards when visualized, which can be counter-intuitive.
+When memory bytes are printed sequentially from left to right (e.g., in a hex dump), little-endian representation of integers has the significance decreasing from right to left.
+In other words, it appears backwards when visualized, which can be counterintuitive.